Richard N. Gladstein

-Richard N. Gladstein (born June 4, 1961) is a two-time Academy Award nominated film producer.
+Richard N. Gladstein is a two-time Academy Award nominated film producer.
 His production company is FilmColony.
-He served as the Dean of the American Film Institute Conservatory from 2017 to 2018.
+He served as the Dean of the American Film Institute Conservatory and as of July 2025 took over as the Executive Director of Hamptons International Film Festival.

 Biography

-Gladstein was born to an American Jewish family and received his bachelor's degree in film from Boston University's College of Communication.
+Gladstein received his bachelor's degree in film from Boston University's College of Communication.
 From 1993 through 1995, he served as executive vice president of production for Miramax Films after which he founded his own production company, FilmColony.
-His films include The Hateful Eight, Finding Neverland, The Bourne Identity, Pulp Fiction, She's All That, Reservoir Dogs, Hurlyburly, and The Cider House Rules.
+His films include The Hateful Eight, Finding Neverland, The Bourne Identity, Pulp Fiction, She's All That, Reservoir Dogs, Hurlyburly, and The Cider House Rules among others.
 He received Academy Award nominations for both Finding Neverland (2004) and The Cider House Rules (2000).
-In 2000, his FilmColony company renewed a deal with Miramax.

 Personal life

 He founded The Bloom's Syndrome Foundation which is dedicated toward medical research on Bloom's Syndrome, an Ashkenazi Jewish genetic disease with which his son was diagnosed in 2004.